LinkedInLearning/mongodb-code-challenges-from-beginner-to-advanced-3984004/README.md

 This is the repository for the LinkedIn Learning course `MongoDB Code Challenges: From Beginner to Advanced`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+In this course, learn essential skills to harness data using MongoDB and the tools to keep learning as technology evolves.
+Join instructor John Cokos for a series of code challenges—ranging from beginner to advanced—that will test your CRUD skills in MongoDB and help you take control of your data.

 _See the readme file in the main branch for updated instructions and information._

 ## Instructions